Kernix13/beginner-git-commands/BEGINNER_GIT.md

 git push -u origin master
 ```

-Then for pushes after you set the upstream use:
+Then for pushes after you set the upstream use the usual commands:

 ```sh
 git add .